Overview: Research-Intensive Course Mini-Grants

 - paying a graduate or undergraduate research consultant to assist with the class and guide students on their projects.
 The grant recipient would select these students and hire them as hourly employees to assist with the course.

-Lawrence-campus tenure-track faculty, teaching professors, and full-time lecturers are eligible to apply for a Research-Intensive Course Grant.
+Lawrence-campus tenure-track faculty, teaching professors, and full-time lecturers are eligible to apply for a Research-Intensive Course Mini-Grant.

 Eligible courses must be Lawrence-campus or online classes that enroll primarily undergraduate students.
-The course must be offered within one year of the grant recipient receiving the award; for example, someone receiving the award in the fall must offer the course that fall, the following spring, or the following summer.
+The course must be offered during the Fall 2020 semester.
 Instructors teaching classes from across the disciplines of sciences, social sciences, arts, humanities, and professional schools are encouraged to apply.
 Undergraduate classes of any size, and at any level (introductory to advanced), are eligible.

 If you are unsure if you or your course qualify, please email firstname.lastname@example.org to inquire about eligibility.